Diebold Nixdorf Delivers Next-Generation Financial Journeys To BankDhofar's Customers

 Managed in partnership with CNS, Diebold Nixdorf's partner in Oman, the DN Series implementation will include both lobby and through-the-wall ATMs enabled with cash recycling capabilities.

-Neil Emerson, senior vice president and managing director, Banking Eurasia, at Diebold Nixdorf said: "We are very proud to be helping BankDhofar leap ahead of the marketplace by delivering connected consumer experiences and including ATMs in the bank's digital strategy.
+Habib Hanna, managing director, Middle East, at Diebold Nixdorf said: "We are very proud to be helping BankDhofar leap ahead of the marketplace by delivering connected consumer experiences and including ATMs in the bank's digital strategy.
 The DN Series elevates the bank's self-service strategy, enabling it to provide a secure, futuristic customer experience that integrates across its physical and digital channels.
 Through the proven recycling technology, which is an integral part of the design of our DN Series ATMs, BankDhofar can dramatically reduce cash-in-transit visits and reduce costs."

 About BankDhofar